e-dorigatti/e-dorigatti.github.io/_posts/2022-09-07-snakemake-ablations.md

 config conf2 dataset cifar10 repetition 2
 ```

+As an exercise, try to modify this Snakefile to perform a common pretraining
+step at the beginning.
+Maybe even consider different pretraining and finetuning
+methods!

 ## Conclusion
 Thanks to its matching capabilities, it is possible to use Snakemake to create
 rather complicated experimental workflows succinctly.
 It took a while for me to